GMAT Score for Michigan Ross School of Business

 The Michigan Ross MBA Acceptance Rate

-Currently, Michigan’s Ross school does not disclose its acceptance rate on its website.
+Currently, Michigan’s Ross School does not disclose its acceptance rate on its website.
 However, reputable sources such as U.S. News & World Report, Forbes and Poets & Quants have reported acceptance rates ranging from 20-37% in the past 5 years.
 Let’s take a look:

 Michigan Ross Acceptance Rate: A 5-Year View

-<em>Percentages are rounded to the nearest half percent<em>
+*Percentages are rounded to the nearest percent.

 KEY FACT:

-The acceptance rate for Ross’s full-time MBA class of 2023 was approximately 20%.
+The acceptance rate for Ross’s full-time MBA class of 2026 was approximately 29%.

 The Michigan Ross MBA Class Profile

-The Ross MBA class profile is pretty impressive, not only in terms of student achievement but also in terms of diversity.
+The Ross MBA class profile is impressive, not only in terms of student achievement but also in terms of diversity.
 In the space of top MBA programs, Ross students are a fairly diverse bunch.
 Let’s take a look at some key demographic information for the Ross MBA class for the past few years.

-Ross Full-Time MBA Program: Class Demographics 2021-2023
+Ross Full-Time MBA Program: Class Demographics 2024-2026

 Class YearAverage UGPAAverage Years of Work ExperienceFemaleInternationalU.S.
 Students of Color